KonradIT/goprowifihack/README.md

 If you got a new camera and its not covered here, [contact me](mailto:mail@chernowii.com), I always try to get the new GoPro cameras but my resources are limited.

 The API is divided into cameras which work differently from a API view.
 To ensure your product/service works with ALL WiFi enabled GoPro cameras make sure to use all the camera folders from the table above.
 The livestreaming page explains how to get a live feed from the GoPro, the WiFi commands page lists the HTTP-GET URLs to control most aspects of a GoPro camera.
-The Camera Status page shows how to get the current paramaters of the GoPro such as Photo resolution, battery left...
+The Camera Status page shows how to get the current parameters of the GoPro such as Photo resolution, battery left...

 ###Acknowledgements/credits